Configure DNS server settings

 Configure the DNS server groups.

-1. Do any of the following in the DNS server group list:
+1. Do any of these actions in the DNS server group list:

-• To add a group to the list, click Add.
+• To add a group, click Add.
 You cannot add another group once there are 30 filter domains configured within the existing list of server groups.

-• To edit the settings for a group, click Edit (edit icon) next to the group.
+• To edit a group, click Edit (edit icon) next to the group.

 • To remove a group, click Delete (delete icon) next to the group.
-Removing a group does not delete the DNS server group object, it simply removes it from this list.
+When you remove a group, you do not delete the DNS server group object.
+You remove it only from this list.

 2. When adding or editing a group, configure the following settings, then click OK: